Fall Leaves

 Depending on the amount of leaves you can collect, either spread them (dry) on the lawn, and run over them several times with the lawnmower (preferably with a bag attachment) or use the garbage can and string trimmer method.

-This metal 20 Gallon Garbage Can With Side Drop Handles is a good option - don't use a plastic garbage can if your String Trimmer is on the powerful side.
+This metal garbage can is a good option - don't use a plastic garbage can if your string trimmer is on the powerful side as it will go right through the sides.

 Put a small amount of dry leaves in the can, then use the weed whacker to shred them.
 It can take a while to run through lots of leaves, but eventually you'll have several bags of nice shredded leaves to use as mulch, to spread around plants, or keep for overwinter use as a compost additive.